mattkenney/dotfiles/docs/macos-terminal.md

 ## Keybindings

-Terminal → Settings... → Profiles → Keyboard
+The MacOS Terminal keybindings can be viewed and modified at "Terminal → Settings... → Profiles → Keyboard".

+Suggested additions:

 - ↖ Home → \001
 - ↘ End → \005